Healthcare & Medical

 How do medical practices value a physician partner for buy-sell insurance?

 Typically based on 0.5-1.0x annual collections attributed to the physician, plus their proportionate share of practice assets and goodwill.
-Specialty practices may command higher multiples.
+Specialty practices with procedural revenue may command higher multiples reflecting the difficulty of replacement recruitment.
+The valuation formula should account for both the physician's direct production and their referral relationships, teaching role, and contribution to the practice's reputation.
+Agents in our network can help connect practices with appropriate medical practice valuation methodologies.

 Should medical practices have key person insurance on all physicians?